Singular value distribution of dense random matrices with block Markovian dependence

 The same preliminary reductions as in the proof of \Cref{prop: HigherMoments} are applicable.
-Firstly, by splitting a cluster into pieces of asymptotically equal size it can be assumed that $K\geq 2R + 1$.
+Firstly, precisely as in Part \ref{prt: ReductionK5} of the proof of \Cref{prop: MomentSketch}, it can be assumed that $K\geq 2R + 1$ by splitting a cluster into pieces of asymptotically equal proportions.
 Further, by fixing an isomorphism type for the labeled directed graph $G$ induced by $\{e_1,\ldots,e_R \}$ we may again pretend that the edges $e_1,\ldots, e_R$ stay fixed as $n$ tends to infinity. \proofpart{Set-up of the inductive argument}

 Recall that it is ensured that $K\geq 2R + 1$.
 Hence, there exists some $k \in \{1,\ldots,K \}$ such that $\mathcal{V}_k$ does not contain any endpoint of $e_j$ for $j=1,\ldots,R$.

 For any $d\in\mathbb{Z}_{\geq 0}$, $\ell' \leq \ell$ and $\tau\in \{0,\ldots,\ell'\}^d$ denote $\mathcal{V}_{X,\tau}$ for the event where $X_{\tau_i}\in \mathcal{V}_k$ for every $i=1,\ldots,d$.
 When $d=0$ it is to be understood that $\mathcal{V}_{X,\tau}$ refers to the universal event.
 In particular, $\mathbb{P}(\mathcal{V}_{X,\tau}) = 1$ in this case.
 Fix some $d, \ell'$ and $\tau$ with $\mathbb{P}(\mathcal{V}_{X,\tau}) > 0$ and let $Y:= (Y_t)_{t=0}^{\ell'}$ be a sample path from the block Markov chain conditioned on the event $\mathcal{V}_{Y,\tau}$.
 We will show that there exist a constant $\newconstant{O1}\in \mathbb{R}_{\geq 0}$, depending on $d$ but not on $\ell'$ or $\tau$, such that